LeonLonsdale/learning-notes/pug.md

 # Looping through arrays

 When passing an array of data to a pug template, pug has built in looping features.
 If each item in a loop should have a rendered display, the 'template' of that rendered display should be indented into the loop.
+To loop in pug we use `each in`. `each of` also works.

 ```pug
 each item in items